The 8 Best Golf Iron Shafts

 Your swing creates a certain amount of bend in the shaft, referred to as ‘loading’.
 To load the shaft properly, you need to have a minimum number of mphs in your swing based on the flex frequency of the shaft.

-Slower swing speeds need more flexibility to get the most bend they can which will help give them more distance.
-Higher swing speeds should not use the same shaft as low swing speeds because loading a shaft too much will cause it to oval, and then the club face is susceptible to twisting.
+Slower swing speeds need more flexibility to get the most bend possible, which will help give them more distance.
+Higher swing speeds should not use the same shaft as low swing speeds because loading a shaft too much will cause it to be oval, and then the club face is susceptible to twisting.

 Conversely, if a slow swing speed tries to use a stiffer shaft in the hunt for more accuracy, they may sacrifice a lot of distance because the shaft will never fully load.
 This will result in a loss of distance but also a lower trajectory that will cause the ball to come off dead.